AliouneDiouf/MyoCoach/README.md

 The idea is to use the screen of a smartphone to display the application.
 The system is intended to be very flexible, easy to use inexpensive and portable.
 A small portable box for example will contain all the device.

-### User Manual

-We give more details about how to get the best experiences with the **Myo Coach** in the [user manual](https://github.com/Yven92/MyoCoachV2/blob/codes/docs/user-manual.md).

 ### Prerequisites